WolframResearch/PacletCICD/README.md

 * [build-paclet](https://github.com/marketplace/actions/build-paclet)
 * [check-paclet](https://github.com/marketplace/actions/check-paclet)

-These actions can also be automatically configured for your Paclet by using CreateWorkflow:
+These actions can also be automatically configured for your Paclet by using WorkflowExport:

 <img src=".github/images/readme-create-workflow-1.png" style="width: 50%; height: 50%">